Frequently Asked Questions

 • Voluntary Cleanup Program sites

-For more information on the environmental facilities and site, see Learn More about Different Types of Environmental Facilities
+For more information on the environmental facilities and sites, see Learn More about Different Types of Environmental Facilities.

 Will it be possible to identify me as a cancer patient on the map?

-Why do some combined blocks seem to have a lot of cancers?
+Why do some block groups seem to have a lot of cancers?

-Some areas might have a lot more residents than others, so you would expect to see more cases of cancer.
+Although most block groups have between 1,000 and 2,000 people living in them, there are some block groups with fewer people, and some with more.
+In areas with more residents, you would expect to see more cases of cancer.
 Also, cancer is more frequent among older persons, so there may be more cases of cancer in communities where residents are older.

 How can I calculate a rate for an area?